Phishing Scam - "American Express Card Account Security Upgrade"

 Please continue reading below.

 American Express card holders are asked never to click on a link in an email message to access to their accounts.
-They are asked instead to go directly to American Express website and sign into their accounts, and if there is something wrong with their accounts, it will be displayed to them.
+They should instead, go directly to American Express website (www.americanexpress.com) and sign into their accounts from there, and if there is something wrong with their accounts, it will be displayed to them.

 The Phishing American Express Email Message